 From Miami, Florida, Chris brings 9+ years of School of Rock teaching experience to the lesson room and rehearsals.
 Starting music as a School of Rock student himself, he brings a fun and exciting teaching style that puts progress and interest front and center.
 Inspired by drummers like Ringo Starr, Stewart Copeland, Jon Bonham, Neil Peart, and many more, Chris focuses on musicality as well as technical playing for his students.
 Chris provides insight from his own experience playing in bands with a wide range of musical styles and genres to give his students versatility and confidence in their playing.
 Some of his favorite groups include The Beatles, The Police, Elliott Smith, Elvis Costello, Frank Ocean, Bob Dylan, Wilco, and so much more.

-Show Director, Singing Teacher, Keyboard Teacher, Guitar Teacher
+Show Director, Singing Teacher, Guitar Teacher, Keyboard + Piano Teacher

 Brielle is a singer-songwriter originally from New Jersey.
-She graduated in 2016 with a Bachelor’s degree in music from William Paterson University where she studied performing, songwriting, music theory and ear training.
-While in school, she ran ensembles nearly every semester, and worked on arrangements and performances with these ensembles.
-She has been writing melodies and lyrics ever since she can remember, but started taking her craft seriously around age 13.
-She has been a dedicated singer and guitarist since then, and has been playing professionally (with bands, and solo) for around 10 years.
-She has held residencies at restaurants as well as playing The Stone Pony in New Jersey, to New York City venues including Rockwood Music Hall.
+She graduated in 2016 with a bachelor’s degree in music from William Paterson University where she studied performing, songwriting, music theory, and ear training.
+While in school, she ran ensembles nearly every semester and worked on arrangements and performances with these ensembles.
+Brielle has been writing melodies and lyrics ever since she can remember but started taking her craft seriously around age 13.
+She has been a dedicated singer and guitarist since then and has been playing professionally (with bands, and solo) for around 10 years.
+Brielle has held residencies at restaurants as well as playing at The Stone Pony in New Jersey to New York City venues including Rockwood Music Hall.
 Most recently, her focus has been collaborating with other songwriters and co-writing as much as she can with other writers and producers to make various kinds of music.

 Bass Guitar Teacher